-People seem to be really confused about what it means to remain “neutral” with regard to various situations or states of affairs in the public arena.
+There is a lot of confusion about what it means to remain “neutral” with regard to various situations or states of affairs in the arena public policy and politics.
 In this brief article I will attempt to bring some clarification to the discussion.

 Let’s say country X and country Y are in a war.
 Country Z provides weaponry and munitions to country X, while at the same time the political leaders of country Z claim to be neutral in the conflict because they are not sending any troops to support ground operations on the battlefield.